Your most common gym equipment FAQs answered.

 You’ve got Qs.
 We’ve got As.

 We’ve heard your questions, and we’ve gotchoo.
 Here’s our quick answers to your most common gym equipment questions.
+If you’re searching “how to choose power rack,” or wondering which proper gym equipment belongs in your space, you’re in the right place.
+You’ll also find links to recommended home gym equipment to get you started.

 If you are looking to add a cable machine (functional trainer) to your power rack, which one is best for you depends on the following:

-If you are only looking for basic exercises (such as lat pulldown, seated row, cable curls, tricep pushdowns, glute kickbacks, face pulls, lat pushdowns, front raises, shoulder raises, hip abduction/adduction) with a 1:1 ratio (20lbs on the cable creates 20lbs of resistance – ideal for slower, strength-focused exercises), all you need is a Lat Pulldown and Low Row attachment.
+If you are only looking for basic exercises (such as lat pulldown, seated row, cable curls, tricep pushdowns, glute kickbacks, face pulls, lat pushdowns, front raises, shoulder raises, hip abduction/adduction) with a 1:1 ratio (20 lbs on the cable creates 20 lbs of resistance—ideal for slower, strength-focused exercises), all you need is a Lat Pulldown and Low Row attachment.
 You can find selectorized (with a built-on weight stack adjusted by a pin) and plate-loaded (using weight plates to change weight) options for all series of power racks.

-For more information about how to choose a cable machine, check out this helpful guide.
+For more information about how to choose a cable machine, check out this helpful guide

 There are several ways to get a quote for your power rack.

-- Before doing anything, browse our Rack Guide.
-Here, you’ll find everything you need to outfit your gym with a power rack, including a dictionary of terms, a walk through the rack selection/purchasing process, how to assemble your rack – everything you need to have total clarity on this exciting purchase.
+- Before doing anything, browse our rack guide.
+Here, you’ll find everything you need to outfit your gym with a power rack, including a dictionary of terms, a walk through the rack selection/purchasing process, how to assemble your rack—everything you need to have total clarity on this exciting purchase.

 - If you think you want a 4000 or 5000 Series power rack, you can use our online 3D Rack Builder to build out your dream rack and see how it will look in your space.
 You can also use the Rack Builder to explore options and the price for the Ares™ attachment and Athena™ attachments.
+Build your dream rack with augmented reality.

 - Feeling overwhelmed by the Rack Builder?
 Make it simple by choosing between our various pre-selected power racks.
 Just select the number of posts, height, depth, color, and a few more details, and we have curated the rest.
 It’s super simple.